Soulsuke/Sswine/README.md

 # Sswine
 Sswine, which stands for "Sswine: split wine".
+It is licensed under GPLv3.

 ### General
 This program, written in Ruby, is made to handle multiple wine bottles located